moccalotto/kaos/_brainstorms/ever-dungeon.md

 The city also imposes a 1 percent tax on guild incomes.

+### The People

+#### Spelunkers

+Spelunkers make a living in The Dungeon in some way.
+This may be as miners, guides, explorers, or just old school adventurers.
+Spelunking is the primary sector of the economy.
+Spelunkers have a strange position in society.
+They are seen as both valiant heroes and dirty workers at the same time.
+And since the average life span of spelunkers is very short, they usually have trouble finding spouses.
+However, veteran spelunkers often have a chance at reaching good societal standings.

+#### Nobility

+§§§ Birth right, etc.

+#### City Guard

+Does what it says on the box

+#### Mages §§§ Can make good living by transmuting materials into stone, metal
+and even wood.
+Can also create long lasting and ever lasting sources of heat or light.

+#### Templars §§§ (clerics) can make a good living by healing, creating food,
+creating and purifying water, and other societal goods.

+#### Importers

+Importers are a special kind of merchant that trade directly with spelunkers to purchase the products and materials from The Dungeon.
+Importers then sell on such products to the crafters of the city.
+The Importers Guild often commission the finding of certain materials.
+Some crafters are also importers.
+However this means that the crafter will have to pay for memberships in both their crafting guild and the Importers Guild.

+#### Crafters A crafter or craftsman is a person that is engaged in the
+industries of the city.
+Craftsmen often trade directly with spelunkers to purchase

+#### Merchants

+### The Guilds

+#### Importers Guild

+#### Merchants Guild

+#### Mages Guild

+#### Templars Guild

+#### Crafters Guild

 ### Variant: Conflicted City

 The city is riddled with conflict, corruption, politics and drama.
 Guilds